Nagasaki in 1 Day

 Nagasaki Atomic Bomb Museum

-The museum is divided into four sections; Section A, entitled August 9 1945, shows the city prior to the bombing, images of the bomb drop and a graphic of the immediate damage it caused.
-At the entrance is a clock discovered 800 metres from the hypocentre which stopped at 11.02, the time of the blast.
+The museum is divided into four sections; Section A, entitled August 9 1945, shows the city prior to the bombing, images of the bomb dropping and a graphic of the immediate damage it caused.
+At the entrance is a clock discovered 800 metres from the hypocentre, which stopped at 11.02, the time of the blast.

 Clock stopped at 11.02

-Section B, Damage caused by the Atomic Bomb, displays artefacts destroyed by the blast; for example rosary beads which melted and fused and the warped water tower from a school.
+Section B, Damage caused by the Atomic Bomb, displays artefacts destroyed by the blast; for example rosary beads which melted and fused, plus the warped water tower from a school.

 Melted Rosary Beads